gimpf/talon-config/README.md

 This configuration is almost unusably incomplete.
 Only use it at all if you face the same problems as I do.
-Otherwise the community supported configurations will likely be much better for your needs.
+Otherwise the community supported configurations will very likely be much better for your needs.

 About the folder structure